cdmoro/literature-clock/README.md

   - Random colour theme: see a different colour theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
 - Fade effect
 - Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, and you can change it for another one (from Google Fonts - check Settings section)!
-- Progress bar: at the bottom of the page there is a `progress bar`, so you can know when a quote is about to change
+- Progress bar: why? because it is cute :)
 - Responsive: no matter how long a quote is, it will always look good on desktop and mobile 😎
 - Accessibility: All the quote elements have `aria-labels`
 - All the settings are saved in the browser's local storage and they are updated in the URL without refreshing the page, thanks to History API

 ## Settings